-On October 30, 2007, the 2008 Reference Offer was issued, with novelties on collection, termination and transit services and tariffs for calls on the fixed public telephony market (markets nos.
-8, 9 and 10), taking into account the provisions set out by Resolution no. 417/06/CONS.
-In August 4, 2009, AGCOM published the Resolution no. 27/08/CIR, approving the 2008 Reference Interconnection Offer.
+On 30 October, 2007, the 2008 Reference Offer was issued, with novelties on collection, termination and transit services and tariffs for calls on the fixed public telephony market (markets nos.
+8, 9 and

+10), taking into account the provisions set out by Resolution 417/06/CONS.
+On 1 June, 2011, AGCOM published Resolution no. 54/11/CIR, approving the 2011 Reference Interconnection Offer of Telecom Italia S.p.A.

 4.2 How are interconnection or access disputes resolved?
-Does the national regulatory have jurisdiction to adjudicate and impose a legally binding solution?

-In the event of a dispute arising in connection with interconnection and access obligations between undertakings, AGCOM can, at the request of either party, issue a binding Resolution to resolve the dispute in the shortest possible time frame and in any case within four months from the filing, unless parties choose a different mechanism of solution.
-In case an award is issued by AGCOM, it retains legal binding effect.
-In case of a negative solution, parties may file an ordinary proceeding before competent Courts.
-New rules and procedures now apply since 2008 as an effect of Resolution no. 352/08/Cons.
+In the event of a dispute arising in connection with interconnection and access obligations between undertakings, AGCOM can, at the request of either party, issue a binding Resolution to resolve the dispute in the shortest possible timeframe and in any case within four months from the filing, unless parties choose a different mechanism of solution.
+In case an award is issued by AGCOM, it retains a legal binding effect.
+In case of a negative solution, parties may file an ordinary proceeding before competent courts.
+Current rules and procedures date back to 2008 as an effect of Resolution no. 352/08/CONS.

-4.3 Are any operators required to publish their standard interconnection contracts and/or prices?
+4.3 Which operators are required to publish their standard interconnection contracts and/or prices?